-We preferred units like the Soiree when it comes to ease of use.
-Just replace the cork of your select bottle of wine with this aerator, and you're ready to pour with one hand.
+Units like the in-bottle Soiree simply replace the cork, allowing you to pour with one hand.
 The Üllo is another one-handed wonder.
 This in-glass aerator sits atop your wine glass, making it easy to pour one-handed and more difficult to spill.
 This ease of use contrasts with the handheld models, which require two-handed operation and are more likely to result in a few errant splashes.
 The Üllo and the handheld Vinluxe Pro are both very easy to clean as they come apart, ensuring that no wine is left behind.
 Whether handheld or stopper-style, we appreciated models with a stand to place them in between uses.
 This kept them stable and off the counter, and therefore, cleaner.

 To clean most of these devices, a simple rinse will do.
-Some models, like the Zazzol, required unscrewing and disconnecting parts to fully clean, whereas the more simple Soiree and Vintorio can simply be run under warm water and placed in a safe spot to dry.
+Some models, like the Zazzol, required unscrewing and disconnecting parts to fully clean, whereas the more simple Soiree can simply be run under warm water and placed in a safe spot to dry.
 We prefer a simple rinse to sticking these devices in the dishwasher, and not all of them are suited for this anyhow.
 Cleaning the electric models is more involved.
 These are best cleaned by filling a wine bottle with clean water and pumping the water through the spout.
 It's not a dealbreaker, but it does take more time and effort than the non-electrical models.